psi1703/k8s-ansible/docs/deployment/deployment-and-storage-guide.md

 `REPLICA_COUNT` is controlled by `.env`.

-Two app replicas are the intended HA posture, but final approval requires OTP business-flow validation after the latest source/build/workflow changes.
+Two app replicas were validated with real SMS/OTP portal confirmation and worker-drain recovery on **2026-06-03**.

 The portal is exposed through Traefik Ingress.
 The `otp-relay` service remains internal to the cluster and is used as the Ingress backend.